highcharts/highcharts/exporting-server/java/readme.md

 ###Building a .war file###
 Now you have configured the application, such that it's pointing to your new Highcharts export-server, you can compile the project files.
-Browse to the Highchart-Export folder and while standing here type the following in a terminal: <ul style="list-style-type:none"><li><pre>mvn clean package -Pproduction</pre></li></ul>
+Browse to the Highchart-Export folder and while standing here type the following in a terminal: <ul style="list-style-type:none"><li><pre>mvn clean package</pre></li></ul>
 After compiling you will find a highcharts-export.war residing in the target folder.
 Upload/copy this to the application server.

 ###Testing###